-In 2020, the majority or 89 per-cent of the revenue of the segment was comprised of electricity and natural gas trade revenue, while thermal energy revenue accounted for 11 per-cent.
+In 2021, the majority or 89 per-cent of the revenue of the segment was comprised of electricity, natural gas trade and related supply services revenue, while thermal energy revenue accounted for 11 per-cent.

 The generation business is subdivided according to generation types - the HPPs, the CHPPs and other generation units.
-The total installed electrical capacity of the Group's plants is 2,605 MW, of which 40 per-cent is installed at the CHPPs and 60 per-cent at the HPPs.
-The total installed thermal energy capacity of the Group is 1,838 MW.
+The total installed electrical capacity of the Group's plants is 2,606 MW, of which 40 per-cent is installed at the CHPPs and 60 per-cent at the HPPs.
+The total installed thermal energy capacity of the Group is 1,797 MW.